Getting back to business as usual with better marketing: How to recover lost business and rebuild af

 So many businesses invest in their brands (rightly so), they publish their values and create a living, breathing and recognisable identity that their customers relate to.
 Make sure that your brand or business lives up to its purpose and values, do not disappoint your customers now, they might not forgive you.
 Live up to your brands purpose.
 Raise your standards further.

-Medium term goals:
+Medium term goals

+Once you are dealing with the short-term business and marketing requirements, created and executed your short term plan, it’s time to start thinking about recovery.
+How can you get your business into a better position than it was pre-Coronavirus?
 Within your plan you should think about all those jobs that you wanted to do to market your business before.
 Perhaps you were to busy in the day to day, perhaps you had relied on your customers finding you and you didn’t market at all, maybe you hadn’t got a plan at all?
 This is the time to write one.

 Cash flow is important but so is time, and if time is what you have right now invest that in your business!